cGF5bWFuCg/Paynet/Fortinet/10_IPsec―IKEv2.md

 * **Quick crash detection**: IKEv2 includes a quick crash detection method (RFC 6290\) for interoperability with other vendors.
 * **Overlay network ID support**: IKEv2 supports setups with an overlay network ID.
 * **NAT-T as a built-in feature**: **NAT-T is natively supported in IKEv2**, unlike IKEv1 where it was added as an extension.
+## Summary of Versions

+Here's a summary of the key differences between IKEv1 and IKEv2 based on your source:

 | Feature | IKEv1 | IKEv2 |
 | ----- | ----- | ----- |
 | **Exchange Modes** | Main (9 messages), Aggressive (6 messages) | One procedure only (4 messages for one child SA) |